frederikvig/nyum/README.md

 You *must* specify a non-empty value for the `title` entry.
 Everything else is optional:

 * `original_title`: Name of the recipe in, say, its country of origin.
 * `category`: Self-explanatory.
-Recipes belonging to the same category will be grouped on the index page.
+Recipes belonging to the same category will be grouped on the index page. **In this fork**, may also be a YAML list (e.g. `category: [Dinner, Chicken]`) — the recipe will appear under each category.
+The first listed category is the breadcrumb back-link target.
 * `description` A short description of the dish, it will be shown on the index page as well.
 * `nutrition`: Allows you to note down some nutrition facts for a recipe.
 Must take the form of a list, for example:
     ```yaml